bc-kim/bc-kim.github.io/_pages/WearableRobots/GRIPIT.md

 <figure>
   {{ fig_img | markdownify | remove: "<p>" | remove: "</p>" }}
-  <figcaption>Fig. 1 GRIPIT overview</figcaption>
+  <figcaption>Fig. 1 GRIPIT overview.
+A single tendon passes the thumb, middle finger and index finger to make a single posture.
+This under-actuated tendon routing enables the user to make a tripod grasp regardeless of their human properties.</figcaption>
 </figure>

 In order to solve the above problems that makes the robot difficult to use in the real-life, I designed a hand assist device GRIPIT as shown in Fig. 1.
-The design approaches of the GRIPIT are as below (each design approach has a one-to-one correspondence to the four reasons explained in the [*'Reason why hand wearable orbot is difficult to use in real-life'*][reason_link] section):
+The design approaches of the GRIPIT are as below (each design approach has a one-to-one correspondence to the four reasons explained in the [*'Reason why hand wearable robot is difficult to use in real-life'*][reason_link] section):

 #### 1. Focusing on a single posture
 Even if the researcher develop a hand wearable device that can make various postures, it is difficult to understand human intensiond well.
 For this reason, I developed the device that assists a single posture; in this way it was possible to maximize the robot simplicity.
 In GRIPIT design, we focused on a tripod grasp because it is one of well used posture in daily living.
 I also hoped that GRIPIT could help SCI people hold a pen (which is also conducted by the tripod grasp) so they could continue their studies.
 Details of experimental result are described in the [paper][JNER_pdf].